 It is not always easy to learn a new product.
 Try remembering some of your first-time experiences.
 If not, you might overestimate how much your users know about your product and how to use it.

-⚠️ This will lead you to create long, very detailed tours lacking some of the key contexts that actually make the experience useful.⚠️
+This can lead you to create long, very detailed tours lacking critical contexts that actually make the experience valuable.

-You already know how important it is to define an objective for a product tour, and how these goals are feeding a user's Aha moment.
+You already know how important it is to define an objective for a product tour and how these goals feed a user's Aha moment.

 Do you also know what is currently stopping a user from reaching that?

-If it's not knowing what they will gain - tell them at the first step what that is.
+If they don't know what they will gain, tell them what that is at the first step.

-If it's believing that it's not worth the effort - show them they'll be there in 3 or 4 steps.
+If they believe that it's not worth the effort - show them they'll be there in 3 or 4 steps.

-If it's not knowing what they should do next - explain the friction points, key concepts unique to your product to encourage their desire to explore more.
+If they don't know what they should do next - explain the specific concepts of your product to encourage their desire to explore more.